jsta/NEON-DC-DataLesson-Hackathon/_posts/sampleLessons/2015-10-15-spatio-temporal-data-workshop.md

       ndvi.df.HARV$julianDays[i] <- substr(crop,nchar(crop)-21,nchar(crop)-19)
     }

+    #add and populate a year column to the data frame
     ndvi.df.HARV$yr <- as.integer(2009)
+    #add and populate a site column to the data frame
     ndvi.df.HARV$site <- "HARV"

 ###PLOT NDVI for 2011

 NOTE: will add tiles for 2009-2010 - have 30 years but that is a lot!
 ###should we expand the extent or not?
-LOOK UP:
-###how to connect the dots in the NDVI ggplot??

 Now, let's plot NDVI for one year